BYU-CS-260/responsive-design/README.md

 You should conceptually plan out your pages before writing any code.
 In a larger company, this might be done for you by a web designer.
 But often on smaller projects or personal hobby sites you may be the only one on the project -- you are the web designer!
 So let's do a basic design.

-I'm going to dream a bit and imagine I'm runnnig a restaurant.:
+I'm going to dream a bit and imagine I'm runnnig a restaurant.
+Here is a simple mobile-first design:

 ![design](./images/design.jpg)